gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

-Interfacing Ada with a foreign language such as C involves using compiler directives to import and/or export entity definitions in each language -- using ``extern`` statements in C, for instance, and the ``Import``, ``Export``, and ``Convention`` pragmas in Ada.
+Interfacing Ada with a foreign language such as C involves using compiler directives to import and/or export entity definitions in each language -- using ``extern`` statements in C, for example, and the ``Import``, ``Export``, and ``Convention`` pragmas in Ada.
 A full treatment of these topics is provided in Appendix B, section 1 of the Ada Reference Manual.

 There are two ways to build a program using GNAT that contains some Ada sources and some foreign language sources, depending on whether or not the main subprogram is written in Ada.
-Here is a source example with the main subprogram in Ada:
+Here's an example with the main subprogram in Ada:

 .. code-block:: c